 In November 2001, a purchaser of Sonus' common stock filed a complaint in the federal district court for the Southern District of New York against Sonus, two of its officers and the lead underwriters alleging violations of the federal securities laws in connection with Sonus' initial public offering (IPO) and seeking unspecified monetary damages.
 The purchaser seeks to represent a class of persons who purchased Sonus' common stock between the IPO on May 24, 2000 and December 6, 2000.
 An amended complaint was filed in April 2002.
 The amended complaint alleges that Sonus' registration statement contained false or misleading information or omitted to state material facts concerning the alleged receipt of undisclosed compensation by the underwriters and the existence of undisclosed arrangements between underwriters and certain purchasers to make additional purchases in the after market.
 The claims against Sonus are asserted under Section 10(b) of the Securities Exchange Act of 1934 and Section 11 of the Securities Act of 1933 and against the individual defendants under Sections 11 and 15 of the Securities Act.
 Other plaintiffs have filed substantially similar class action cases against approximately 300 other publicly traded companies and their IPO underwriters which, along with the actions against Sonus, have been transferred to a single federal judge for purposes of coordinated case management.
 On July 15, 2002, Sonus, together with the other issuers named as defendants in these coordinated proceedings, filed a collective motion to dismiss the consolidated amended complaints on various legal grounds common to all or most of the issuer defendants.
 The plaintiffs voluntarily dismissed the claims against the individual defendants, including those Sonus officers named in the complaint.
 On February 19, 2003, the court granted a portion of the motion to dismiss by dismissing the Section 10(b) claims against certain defendants including Sonus, but denied the remainder of the motion as to the defendants.
 Accordingly, the case proceeded against Sonus on the Section 11 claims.
 In June 2003, a special committee of Sonus' Board of Directors authorized Sonus to enter into a proposed settlement with the plaintiffs on terms substantially consistent with the terms of a Memorandum of Understanding negotiated among representatives of the plaintiffs, the issuer defendants and the insurers for the issuer defendants.
 The settlement contemplated by the Memorandum of Understanding is subject to a number of conditions including approval by the court.
 It remains uncertain whether and when the conditions will be met and the settlement will become final.

-Sonus does not expect that the settlement contemplated by the Memorandum of Understanding would have a material impact on Sonus' business or financial results.
+Sonus does not expect that the settlement contemplated by the Memorandum of Understanding would have a material impact on Sonus' business or financial common stock between December 11, 2000 and January 16, 2002, and seek unspecified monetary damages.

-Beginning in July 2002, several purchasers of Sonus' common stock filed complaints in federal district court for the District of Massachusetts against Sonus, certain officers and directors and a former officer under Sections 10(b) and 20(a) and Rule 10b-5 of the Securities Exchange Act of 1934 (Class Action Complaints).
-The purchasers seek to represent a class of persons who purchased Sonus' common stock between December 11, 2000 and January 16, 2002, and seek unspecified monetary damages.
 The Class Action Complaints were essentially identical and alleged that Sonus made false and misleading statements about its products and business.
 On March 3, 2003, the plaintiffs filed a Consolidated Amended Complaint.
 On April 22, 2003, Sonus filed a motion to dismiss the Consolidated Amended Complaint on various grounds.
 On May 11, 2004, the court held oral argument on the motion, at the conclusion of which the court denied Sonus' motion to dismiss.
-The case is proceeding to class certification and discovery.
+The plaintiffs filed a motion for class certification on July 30, 2004, and Sonus' opposition is due on September 10, 2004.
 Sonus believes the claims in the Consolidated Amended Complaint are without merit and that it has substantial legal and factual defenses, which it intends to pursue vigorously.
 There is no assurance Sonus will prevail in defending these actions.